praekeltfoundation/rp-sidekick/docs/apps/momconnect.md

 # MomConnect App

-The `momconnect` app is responsible for managing clinic-related operations and integrations within the project.
-It provides APIs and utilities to validate clinic codes and retrieve clinic details.
+The `momconnect` app is responsible for all momconnect specific functionality, including:
+- **Clinic-related operations and integrations within the project**: It provides APIs and utilities to validate clinic codes and retrieve clinic details.

 ## Key Features